The Brown Bunny

-The Brown Bunny is a 2003 experimental road drama film written, directed, produced, photographed and edited by Vincent Gallo.
+The Brown Bunny is a 2003 independent erotic romantic road drama film written, directed, produced, photographed, and edited by Vincent Gallo.
 Starring Gallo and Chloë Sevigny, it tells the story of a motorcycle racer on a cross-country drive who is haunted by memories of his former lover.
 It was photographed with handheld 16 mm cameras in various locations throughout the United States, including New Hampshire, Massachusetts, Ohio, Missouri, Utah, Nevada, and California.

-Following a world premiere at the 2003 Cannes Film Festival, the film garnered a great deal of media attention because of an explicit scene where Sevigny performs unsimulated fellatio on Gallo, as well as a feud between Gallo and the film critic Roger Ebert, who stated that The Brown Bunny was the worst film in the history of Cannes, although he later gave a re-edited version his signature "thumbs up".
+Following a world premiere at the 2003 Cannes Film Festival, the film garnered a great deal of media attention because of an explicit scene where Sevigny performs unsimulated fellatio on Gallo, as well as a feud between Gallo and the film critic Roger Ebert.
+Ebert stated that The Brown Bunny was the worst film in the history of Cannes, although he later gave a re-edited version his signature "thumbs up", awarding the film three out of four stars.

+The film received mixed and heavily polarized reviews from critics, and was nominated for several accolades, including the Palme d'Or.
+It won the FIPRESCI Prize from the Viennale.
+The film has since gained a small cult following.

 Plot

 Motorcycle racer Bud Clay undertakes a cross-country drive, following a race in New Hampshire, in order to participate in a race in California.
 All the while he is haunted by memories of his former lover, Daisy.
 On his journey he meets three women, but Bud seems to be a lost soul, and he is unable to form an emotional connection with any of them.
-He first meets Violet at a gas station in New Hampshire and convinces her to join him on his trip.
+He first meets Violet at a gas station in New Hampshire and persuades her to join him on his trip.
 They stop at her home in order to get her clothes, but he drives off as soon as she enters the house.

 Bud's next stop is the home of Daisy's parents, the location of Daisy's brown bunny.
 Daisy's mother does not remember Bud, who grew up in the house next door, nor does she remember having visited Bud and Daisy in California.
 Next, Bud stops at a pet shelter, where he asks about the life expectancy of rabbits (he is told it is about five or six years).
 At a highway rest stop, he meets a distressed woman, Lilly.
 He comforts and kisses her, before starting to cry and eventually leaving her.
 Bud appears more distressed as the road trip continues, crying as he drives.
 He stops at the Bonneville Speedway to race his motorcycle.
 In Las Vegas, he drives around prostitutes on street corners, before deciding to ask one of them, Rose, to join him for a lunch.
 She eats McDonald's food in his truck until he stops, pays her, and leaves her back on the street.